 9. In the Print window select “Actual Size” under Page Sizing and Handling.
 If this does not look correct, you can instead select “Fit”.
 Deselect “Choose paper source by PDF page size”.
 Select “Auto portrait/landscape” under Orientation.

 - Ensure that the preview looks correct, and that the dimensions look correct.
 Press “Print” to print the poster.

-- Posters are printed in the VCC Operations room, and have to be brought out by staff.
-Usually, posters will be ready about an hour after they were printed.
-This can take more time if the Print Queue (seen at the Help Desk) is long or if you are using the glossy printer. ***Please plan enough time for your plot to complete before an assignment is due.

-- The posters are brought upstairs to bins outside the VCC South Classroom and are organized alphabetically by RCS ID.
-Glossy plots may have an extra cover paper wrapped around the plot to protect it.
-If your poster is not there after 1-2 hours, feel free to ask at the Help Desk for an update on its status.
-Please do not attempt to visit the Print Room — you'll be distracting the staff from the work of rolling up the plots.

-Later version.
-9. In the Print window select “Actual Size” under Page Sizing and Handling.
-If this does not look correct, you can instead select “Fit”.
-Deselect “Choose paper source by PDF page size”.
-Select “Auto portrait/landscape” under Orientation.

-- Ensure that the preview looks correct, and that the dimensions look correct.
-Press “Print” to print the poster.

 - Posters are printed in the VCC Operations room, and will be brought up by staff.
 Usually, posters will be ready about an hour after they were printed.
 This can take more time if the Print Queue (seen at the Help Desk) is long or if you are using the glossy printer. ***Please plan enough time for your plot to complete before an assignment is due.

 - The posters are brought upstairs to bins outside the VCC South Classroom and are organized alphabetically by RCS ID.
 Glossy plots may have an extra cover paper wrapped around the plot to protect it.
 If your poster is not there after 1-2 hours, feel free to ask at the Help Desk for an update on its status.
 Please do not attempt to visit the Print Room — you'll be distracting the staff from the work of rolling up the plots.